 Homemade table saw stand

-My initial intention for this homemade table saw was that I'd mostly use it supported on two sawhorses.
-But using it, I always saw a jet of sawdust coming out from under there, and the air got very dusty.
+use it supported on two sawhorses.
+But using it, I always saw a jet of

 I remembered, with my first table saw, the dust levels improved dramatically once I enclosed the bottom, so I knew this would help a lot.
 My first experiment was to put an old bed sheet around the bottom, and that reduced dust levels considerably.
+My next idea was to put the saw over a large cardboard box, but I didn't have any around, so I decided to build a nice stand for it.

 I joined the corners with bridle joints, which I cut with my quick-set tenon jig on the homemade saw.
 The tenon jig is particularly good for making multiple cuts to hog out the "bridle" part of the joint.